Quantum Hamiltonian Complexity: 2-local Hamiltonian is QMA-complete

 \paragraph{Definition of $\se$.} To begin, suppose $\tH=Q+P$ acts on Hilbert space $\spa{H}$, for $Q$ the unperturbed Hamiltonian and $P$ the perturbation.
 Let $\lambda_*\in\reals$ be some cutoff value.
 Then, let $\spa{L}_-$ ($\spa{L}_+$) denote the span of $Q$'s eigenvectors with eigenvalue strictly less than $\lambda_*$ (at least $\lambda_*$), and let $\Pi_-$ ($\Pi_+$) denote the projector onto $\spa{L}_-$ ($\spa{L}_+$).
 For notational convenience, for any operator $A$, we define

 To define the self-energy operator $\se$, we now require the notion of the \emph{resolvent} of an operator $A$, defined $R(z,A):=(zI-A)^{-1}$.
-Then, the self-energy is defined $\se:= zI_--R^{-1}_-(z,\tH)$.
+Intuitively, the resolvent will be the vital link allowing us to connect the low-energy eigenvalues of our constructed $2$-local Hamiltonian $\tH$ to those of $\heff$ (and hence to those of our original $3$-local Hamiltonian $H$).
+Roughly, the range of $z$ we will be interested in for the resolvent is $z\in[c-\epsilon, d+\epsilon]$, where $c$ and $d$ are defined such that the eigenvalues of $\heff$ lie in the range $[c,d]$ for some $c<d$.
+Further details can be found in \S\ref{ssscn:low}, where explicit use of the resolvent comes into play.
+Returning to our discussion here, the self-energy is now defined as $\se:= zI_--R^{-1}_-(z,\tH)$.
 In this section, we use the fact~\cite{KKR06} that $\se$ has a simple and useful series expansion, given by

 \paragraph{$\se$ is close to $\heff$.} For our specific definition of $\tH$, to show that $\se$ is close to $\heff$, we simply show that $\heff$ is the series expansion of $\se$ up to the third order.
-Define $\Delta:=1/\delta^3$, and consider Equation~(\ref{eqn:series}).
+Define $\Delta:=1/\delta^3$, and consider Equation~\ref{eqn:series}.

 \begin{Question} We now compute the expression for $\se$ for $\tH$.
 Recall that our goal is to show that the low order terms of $\se$ are precisely our desired effective Hamiltonian, $\heff$. \begin{enumerate} \item Show that the zeroth order term of $\se$ is zero, i.e. $Q_-=0$. \item Show that $R_+=(z-\Delta)^{-1}I_{\spa{L}_+}$. \item Use parts 1 and 2 above to conclude that in our case,